phys-sim-book/mdbook-src/src/lec32.2-pbd_collisions_constraints.md

 C(\bm{p}) = \bm{n}^T \bm{p} - d_{\text{rest}} \geq 0
 $$
 When a particle violates this constraint (i.e., $C(\bm{p}) < 0$), the PBD solver projects its position back to the surface.
 Since only one particle is dynamic, its inverse mass is effectively infinite compared to the static geometry, so it receives the full position correction required to satisfy $C(\bm{p})=0$.
 The correction simply moves the particle along the plane normal $\bm{n}$ to resolve the penetration.
-You can imagine how this can be simply extend to more complex shapes.
+You can imagine how this can be simply extended to more complex shapes.

 ### Particle-Particle Collisions